12 Classic 80’s Horror Movies Every Fan Should Watch

 Poltergeist revolves around a suburban family who are living a peaceful life until their home is invaded by some pesky and quite active ghosts, who start tormenting the family and eventually abduct their youngest daughter.
 They meant business!

-The film is known for its effective use of special effects, especially for the time it was released, which helps keep you on edge throughout the movie.
-Despite its horror elements, Poltergeist also manages to blend in a Spielbergian sense of wonder.
+Poltergiest is also known for its excellent use of special effects, especially for the time it was released, and despite its horror elements, it also manages to blend in a Spielbergian sense of wonder.

 It is a film that I still love to this day, and always will.
-I am not sure any film has bettered it when it comes to poltergeists, and probably never will.
+I am not sure any film has bettered it when it comes to poltergeists, and probably never will, and is one of the best supernatural horror movies of all time.
 [Poltergeist on IMDB]

 The Thing